LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 ## 1771
 - Napella enters an affair with foreign consort Ven-Dryk before the wedding can occur
 ## 1772
-- In response to Brokvar's aid to Esgid, Rheilliwch extends a hand of aid to Llawyr un Mawr and
+- In response to Brokvar's aid to Esgid, Rheilliwch extends a hand of aid to Llawyr un Mawr and begins an operation to spread forces northward toward Brokvar across the great plain
-- Napella, enflamed by the growing conflict and breach of the conflict
+- Napella, enflamed by the growing conflict and breach of the treaty, Napella sends a force south to set a flame to Ymerodrol's